‘Zoë Howe is one of our favourite writers – she can make the essence and magic of the dark stuff seem so alive…’

 Image by Michael White, Spring 2020

-Zoë has written biogs & sleevenotes for artists including the Jesus and Mary Chain, Wilko Johnson, Bardi Johannsson, Command V (featuring Pat Irwin & Bush Tetras’ Cynthia Sley), X Ray-Spex, Lady & Bird (Bardi Johannsson & Keren Ann) and The Slits (Peel Sessions / Hux).
-Her writing has featured in The Quietus, The Amorist, Channel 4 Music, Company, Classic Rock, BBC Music, ITV, NME, Eye Magazine, Notion, Gigwise, The Blues Magazine, BBC America and Contemporary amongst others, and she was commissioned to contribute an essay on punk for The Roundhouse's anniversary website.
+Zoë has written biogs & sleevenotes for artists including the Jesus & Mary Chain, Wilko Johnson, Bardi Johannsson, Keren Ann, JB Benoit (Air), Command V (Pat Irwin & Bush Tetras’ Cynthia Sley), X Ray-Spex and The Slits (Peel Sessions).
+Her writing has featured in The Quietus, The Amorist, Channel 4 Music, Company, Classic Rock, BBC Music, ITV, NME, Eye, Notion, Gigwise, The Blues Magazine, BBC America and Contemporary amongst others, and she was commissioned to contribute an essay for The Roundhouse's anniversary website.

 NEWS / PRESS / EVENTS